Welcome to my healing guide! This guide will provide builds and tips for becoming a better PvE healer

 Food/Drink

-• Witchmother’s Potent Brew is a great and well rounded option, providing a mix of Max Magicka for stronger heals, Max Health for extra survivability, and Magicka Recovery for extra sustain.
-I recommend this for most heal builds
+Witchmother’s Potent Brew for a great and well rounded option: Max Magicka, Max Health, and Magicka Recovery.
+I recommend this for most healing builds

-• Ghastly Eye Bowl is a third option for if you can confidently keep yourself alive.
-Large amounts of Max Magicka and Magicka Recovery, but no Health bonus
+Ghastly Eye Bowl for a strong option if you can confidently keep yourself alive: Max Magicka and Magicka Recovery, but no Health bonus

-• Advanced option: Clockwork Citrus Filet is a very expensive option for very advanced healing.
-It provides large amounts of Max Magicka, Max Health, Magicka Recovery, and Health Recovery.
+Clockwork Citrus Filet for very advanced healing: larger amounts of Max Magicka, Max Health, Magicka Recovery, and Health Recovery.
 Due to the high cost/rarity of ingredients, I do not recommend this option unless you’re doing very sweaty endgame content

 Potions

-• Spell Power potions are another good option that can act as an alternative source of Major Prophecy, as well as Major Sorcery
+Spell Power potions are another good option that can act as an alternative source of Major Prophecy, as well as Major Sorcery.
+Consider these in particular if you don’t have Major Prophecy from elsewhere

 Champion Points